Pylons/pyramid-cookiecutter-starter/README.rst

         :target: https://travis-ci.org/Pylons/pyramid-cookiecutter-starter
         :alt: Master Travis CI Status

-A Cookiecutter (project template) for creating a Pyramid starter project using URL dispatch for routing and Jinja2 for templating.
+A Cookiecutter (project template) for creating a Pyramid starter project using URL dispatch for routing and either Jinja2 or Chameleon for templating.

 Requirements
 ------------